hlc1209/ecem202a_project/docs/report.md

 ![](media/ipad_scribble.jpg)

 First, the cost of handwritten-enabled devices with a smooth experience is high.
 Currently, multiple solutions exist for scribble digitization.
-For example, Microsoft Surface Pro has a built-in Wacom-made digitier layer and a pen designed for it to achieve such functionality.
+For example, Microsoft Surface Pro has a built-in Wacom-made digitizer layer and a pen designed for it to achieve such functionality.
 Apple iPad introduced the scribble feature in iOS 14 with an extremely enhanced seamless handwriting input experience, but it requires the powerful computing power of the A14 chip and a separately sold apple pencil.
 Other solutions like capacitive and bluetooth stylus have readily lower cost.
 Still, they can only work with devices with touchscreen enabled and rely on hardware-specific optimized software to deliver a good experience.
 It is undeniably true that the vast majority of low-end devices offer a very poor handwriting experience.

 Secondly, hardware support is relatively stringent.
 Most of the handwritten solutions for electronics does not generalize well to different devices and mainly focus on the need of high-end electronics.
 Also, if handwritten characters are used as input, the recognition of handwritten characters becomes the burden on the interfaced device, placing demands on the system's software and hardware performance, increasing the system's complexity and reducing its reliability and real-time performance.